United States Regiments & Batteries > New Jersey

 This stone marks the right of the brigade, when a little after noon it was formed to charge the woods North of the Dunkard Church.
 The order was countermanded and the brigade moved a short distance to the left to support the Corps Artillery, soon after which Hexamer’s Battery engaged and silenced the Confederate Artillery at Dunkard Church.

-September-Otcober At Sharpsburg, Md.
+September-Otcober At Sharpsburg, Maryland.

-October 29-November 19 Movement to Falmouth, Va.
+October 29-November 19 Movement to Falmouth, Virginia.

 December 12-15